rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 Vadim Petrochenkov: Below I'll assume #62771 and #62086 has landed.

-Vadim Petrochenkov: Where to find the code: libsyntax_pos/hygiene.rs - structures related to hygiene and expansion that are kept in global data (can be accessed from any Ident without any context) libsyntax_pos/lib.rs - some secondary methods like macro backtrace using primary methods from hygiene.rs libsyntax_ext - implementations of built-in macros (including macro attributes and derives) and some other early code generation facilities like injection of standard library imports or generation of test harness.  libsyntax/config.rs - implementation of cfg/cfg_attr (they treated specially from other macros),
+Vadim Petrochenkov: Where to find the code: librustc_span/hygiene.rs - structures related to hygiene and expansion that are kept in global data (can be accessed from any Ident without any context) librustc_span/lib.rs - some secondary methods like macro backtrace using primary methods from hygiene.rs librustc_builtin_macros - implementations of built-in macros (including macro attributes and derives) and some other early code generation facilities like injection of standard library imports or generation of test harness.  libsyntax/config.rs - implementation of cfg/cfg_attr (they treated specially from other macros),